 It’s okay to put your health first, but you don’t need to stay home to enjoy your Whole30.
-Thankfully, there are so many options to stay compliant and happy.
+Thankfully, there are so many options to stay compatible and happy.
 Don’t stress over it, just put some time in planning your travels, give yourself options, and enjoy the process.

 Richelle Winston is a Whole30 Certified Coach, Exercise Physiologist, and ultra runner.
-If she’s not out on a remote trail you can find her on Instagram, where she shares Whole30 compliant New Mexican recipes and her outdoor adventures.
+If she’s not out on a remote trail you can find her on Instagram, where she shares Whole30 compatible New Mexican recipes and her outdoor adventures.
 She currently resides in Los Alamos, NM.
 Connect with Richelle via her website: www.whollyperformance.com or follow her on Instagram.